sdanioko/cs510-Fall2015-Midterm/README.md

         crash and continue to work on invalide data.

-     d- Explorer Attractor.ipynb : This file displays the empirical results obtained from answering to the series of questions outlined in the problem and that constitue the main goals of the project.Whenever one has to use any methods of the Attractor class, they have first to define an object of type Attractor and then access the targeted method.
+     d- Explorer Attractor.ipynb : This file displays the empirical results obtained from answering to the series of questions outlined in the problem set  and which constitue the main goals of the project.Whenever one has to use any methods of the Attractor class, they have first to define an object of type Attractor and then access the targeted method.